siddesai80/covid_detection_ANN/README.md

 The code can be executed in google colab - <https://colab.research.google.com/>

-Make sure you upload the dataset files and speicfy the path for the same in the code.
+Make sure you upload the dataset files and specify the path for the same in the code.

 Code Example:
 ```